darlanmendonca/generator-bitch/README.md

 [![Coverage Status](https://coveralls.io/repos/darlanmendonca/generator-bitch/badge.svg?branch=master&service=github)](https://coveralls.io/github/darlanmendonca/generator-bitch?branch=master)
 [![npm version](https://badge.fury.io/js/generator-bitch.svg)](https://badge.fury.io/js/generator-bitch)

 A simple generator (for Yeoman) to scaffolding web apps.
 Server, client, or both.

 Writed in Ecma Script 6 (but you choose how you want your application, in ecma 6, ecma 5, or coffeescript).

+If you like this, give us a github star, or make a issue, or pull request, is very welcome!

 # ![yo bitch](https://s-media-cache-ak0.pinimg.com/736x/8e/92/49/8e92494fa649c20fea2cd27de1f4d254.jpg)